 Let’s take a closer look.

-Ventilation Keeps Impurities in Check in a Windowless Room
+Ventilation Keeps Impurities in Check

 Air quality is a major point of focus for many reasons: if you have bad air, it can lead to major problems including issues with your health- much less your comfortability in your own home.
 If you are living in an area that has poor air quality, proper ventilation is especially important for you.
 Not only is the air outside in bad shape, but you are bringing in all those pollutants into your home.

 When this happens, some build-up occurs which means your air inside can actually be worse than what is outside.
 Hopefully, you live in a place where this is not an issue.
 However, if you live in any type of industrial setting or in a busier city, then you likely know exactly what I am talking about.